riskportal/risk-docs/docs/4_clustering_statistics.md

 - `network` (nx.Graph): The network graph.
 - `annotation` (dict): The annotation associated with the network.
-- `distance_metric` (str, list, tuple, or np.ndarray, optional): Method(s) used to compute distances for community detection.
-You can specify a single method or a list/tuple/array of methods to apply multiple community detection algorithms.
+- `clustering` (str, list, tuple, or np.ndarray, optional): Community detection algorithm(s) used to partition the network into clusters (neighborhoods).
+Provide a single algorithm or a list/tuple/array to run multiple algorithms.
 Options include:
     - `'louvain'`: Applies the Louvain method for community detection. _(default)_
-    - `'greedy_modularity'`: Detects communities in a graph based on the greedy optimization of modularity.
+    - `'greedy'`: Detects communities in a graph based on the greedy optimization of modularity.
-    - `'label_propagation'`: Uses label propagation to find communities.
+    - `'labelprop'`: Uses label propagation to find communities.
     - `'leiden'`: Applies the Leiden method for community detection.
-    - `'markov_clustering'`: Implements the Markov Clustering Algorithm.
+    - `'markov'`: Implements the Markov Clustering Algorithm.
     - `'walktrap'`: Detects communities via random walks.
     - `'spinglass'`: Community detection based on the spinglass model.
 - `louvain_resolution` (float, optional): Resolution parameter for the Louvain method.
-Only applies if `'louvain'` is one of the distance metrics.
+Only applies if `'louvain'` is selected via `clustering`.
 Defaults to 0.1.
 - `leiden_resolution` (float, optional): Resolution parameter for the Leiden method.
-Only applies if `'leiden'` is one of the distance metrics.
+Only applies if `'leiden'` is selected via `clustering`.
 Defaults to 1.0.
 - `fraction_shortest_edges` (float, list, tuple, or np.ndarray, optional): Shortest edge rank fraction threshold(s) for creating subgraphs.
 Can be a single float for one threshold or a list/tuple of floats corresponding to multiple thresholds.
 Defaults to 0.5.
 - `null_distribution` (str, optional): Defines the type of null distribution to use for comparison.
 Options include:
     - `'network'`: Randomly permuted network structure. _(default)_